ntsim/flatwhite-jetbrains/README.md

 # Flatwhite Theme Jetbrains

-This is a port of the lovely [Flatwhite](https://github.com/biletskyy/flatwhite-syntax) syntax theme for Jetbrains products e.g. IntelliJ, PhpStorm, etc. Big thanks to [Dmitry Biletskyy](https://github.com/biletskyy) for his efforts in coming up with this clean colour palette!
+This is a port of the lovely [Flatwhite](https://github.com/biletskyy/flatwhite-syntax) syntax theme.
+It is targetted at the Jetbrains products e.g. IntelliJ, PhpStorm, etc.

+Big thanks to [Dmitry Biletskyy](https://github.com/biletskyy) for his efforts in coming up with this clean colour palette!

 ## Installation